 Specific ways you can eat well on a budget!

-- look for cheap but healthy items in supermarkets (yes, there are a few gems in there!).
+6. Look for cheap but healthy items in supermarkets (yes, there are a few gems in there!).
 Tinned sardines (in spring water) are one of my faves – very cheap, easy to store & prepare & super healthy (clean, small fish omega 3’s, edible bones & great protein).
-Ok they stink & are a bit gross to handle – but you can use spices, garlic, chilli, ginger etc to flavour.
-Use them broken up into a rice dish, or to make fishcakes – add a few sesame seeds / pepitas & you won’t even notice the mineral-rich bones crunching!.
+Ok, they stink & are a bit gross to handle – but you can use spices, garlic, chilli, ginger etc to flavour.
+Use them broken up into a rice dish, or to make fishcakes – add a few sesame seeds / pepitas & you won’t even notice the mineral-rich bones crunching!

-- eat for nutrient density, you’ll get full after a small feed, & stay satisfied much longer!
-That is why a nutrient dense breakfast or snack – like Blend 11 or NeoBlend with natural yoghurt or a smoothie may actually end up saving you money in the long-term – you won’t be snacking all morning like you do after a carb-based breakfast of toast or cereal!
+9. Eat for nutrient density, you’ll get full after a small feed, & stay satisfied much longer!
+That is why a nutrient-dense breakfast or snack – like Blend11 or Blend13 with natural yoghurt or a smoothie may actually end up saving you money in the long-term – you won’t be snacking all morning like you do after a carb-based breakfast of toast or cereal!

-Love to hear everyone else’s tips – so please share or add a comment below!
+Love to hear everyone else’s tips – so please share with me!